Housing for All

 - Base RHNA compliance on the number of housing units approved and actually built.

-- We believe that a housing project should not be subject to multiple CEQA lawsuits: A project that has gone through the CEQA process and been subject to CEQA litigation must correct the deficiencies the court has determined were required to be corrected.
+- A project that has gone through the CEQA process and been subject to CEQA litigation must correct the deficiencies the court has determined were required to be corrected.
 Once that is complete, no more CEQA litigation should be allowed on the project.

 - City and county requirements